moinuddin6/Are-you-marvel-fan/README.md

 # Teck stack

 1. Javascript
-2. readlinesync
+2. readlinesync (for commuication and take input from user)
-3. CHALK
+3. CHALK         (for colour text and styling)
-4. Boxen
+4. Boxen         (for insert boxen)